The Rapture - Core Argument Against Pre-Tribulation Rapture

 Core Argument Against Pre-Tribulation Rapture

 Before proceeding, note that I believe a pre-tribulation rapture is completely un-Scriptural.
-However, if I’m wrong (which I'm not), I would be pleasantly shocked!
+However, if I’m wrong, I will be pleasantly shocked!

 If “pre-tribbers” are wrong they’ve got a terrible surprise coming to them and will be ill-prepared for what lies ahead of us.
 You will have to read through the Scriptures below and take His Word for what it says.

-Personally, the argument (against a pre-trib rapture) ends with these verses alone:
+Personally, the argument (against a pre-trib rapture) ends with one fact.

 John 5:28-29 (LITV): "Do not marvel at this, for an hour is coming in which all those in the tombs will hear His voice.
 [29] And they will come out, [1] the ones having done good into a resurrection of life; and [2] the ones having practiced evil into a resurrection of judgment."